Bosnian city of Mostar holds 1st local election in 12 years

 Prior to the war, ethnically mixed couples made up 10% of all marriages in Mostar, and the city was markedly cosmopolitan.
 During the war, Croats moved to the western side and Bosniaks to the east.
 Since the fighting stopped, the city has had two post offices, two electricity and water suppliers, two phone networks, two public hospitals and more — one crumbling set for each ethnic group.

 “It was about time.
-We waited too long,” to be allowed to elect local legislators, another voter, Mirsad Celebic said, adding he didn’t dare predict who might win: “We’ll see.”
+We waited too long,” said another voter, Mirsad Celebic, adding he didn’t dare predict who might win: “We’ll see.”

-Alongside the two dominant parties, which hope to retain the power they have had over the last 12 years, several smaller, multi-ethnic parties were vying Sunday for seats in the city council.
-Irma Baralija, widely credited locally with helping Mostar citizens win back their right to vote and run in local elections, was herself running for the city council on the ticket of the small, multi-ethnic Our Party.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.